 The Sabbath is our weekly "snow day" from God.

-Even those of us in South Florida know there's a big difference between a snow day and a hurricane day.
-One conjures images of warm fires, unhurried pace, and chillin', while the other brings thoughts of generators, long lines for gasoline, and enough debris clean-up for a small army.
+South Floridians know there is a big difference between a snow day and a hurricane day.
+The former conjures images of warm fires, unhurried pace, and chillin'; the latter brings thoughts of generators, long lines for gasoline, and enough clean-up for a small army.
 Sabbath rest is a "snow day" from God.
 It is a time to stop, rest, and get recharged.

 The Sabbath is a creation ordinance.
-God thinks so much of rest that he weaved the idea into the fabric of creation.
-God is telling us something very important by doing that.
-He is saying: "You are human beings not just human doings."
+God thinks so much of rest he weaved the idea into the fabric of creation.
+This is important.
+God is telling us: "You are human beings not just human doings."
 God is saying, "I love you!"
 I love you so much I want you to rest!

 The Sabbath helps us to reorient our lives to God.